ansible/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

 Update an installed role
 ------------------------

 The Ansible Galaxy page for a role lists all available versions.
 To update a locally installed role to a new or different version, use the ``ansible-galaxy install`` command with the version and ``--force`` option.
-You will also need to manually update any dependent roles to match this version:
+You may also need to manually update any dependent roles to support this version.
+See the role **Read Me** tab in Galaxy for dependent role minimum version requirements.

 .. code-block:: bash

   [user@ansible]$ ansible-galaxy install ansible-network.network_engine,v2.7.0 --force
-  [user@ansible]$ ansible-galaxy install ansible-network.cisco_ios,v2.7.0 --force
+  [user@ansible]$ ansible-galaxy install ansible-network.cisco_nxos,v2.7.1 --force

 .. seealso::